WKhiro/Riot_API_Winrates/README.md

 # Riot API Win Rates

-A project in which I want to use the data queried from Riot Games' API in order to generate winrates for a summoner's requested champion.
-The ordering of my goals is as follows:
+A project in which I wanted to use the data queried from Riot Games' API in order to generate win rates for a summoner's requested champion.
+My initial idea was to calculate their win rate from a large number of games with a quick search (unlike OP.GG which requires you to constantly load in more games one section at a time).
+However, this project is limited by Riot Games' API rate limits, so I can only query so many games at a time.
+It currently functions as intended within a certain limit.
+If I were to revisit this project to expand upon it, I would most-likely have to maintain my own database, or scrape information from a website like OP.GG to get all the data necessary.
+At the moment, this is how the program works:

-### Query the champion that a summoner was playing in multiple games
-### Query if they won or lost
-### Calculate the win rate
+### Instructions:

+This program requires you to input an API key from Riot Games.
+You can generate one on their developer website [here](https://developer.riotgames.com/).
+Then you simply need to provide:
+- API key
+- Server (Region)
+- Summoner name
+- Specific champion if desired
+- Recent game to check up to a limit

+You will then be provided with your desired win rate, alongside the number of remade games and total KDA for fun.

-# Future features?
+### Future Improvements:

-I also want to calculate their win ratios against specific opponents (basically see who they beat or lose to the most)
+If I am able to circumvent the rate limits in the future, I would add the following features:
+- The ability to check which opponents you struggle most/least against (based on win rates, of course)
+- Build paths that grant you the greatest success
+- A functional UI.
+Maybe turn this into a web application